Having less, but better, possessions makes you happier.

 Macbook Air M1

-I sadly surrendered this machine last year after a solid 5 years of ridiculously reliable service for an M4 Macbook Air.
+I sadly surrendered this machine last year after a solid 5 years of ridiculously reliable service for Apple’s then-new M4 Macbook Air.

-I still think this is the best laptop Apple has ever made, and despite the evolutionary improvements in their line this thing is still going strong, and there is that part of me that wishes I’d replaced the keyboard and thrown Asahi Linux on it for use as a daily driver (in fact, if you are thinking of a linux laptop and don’t want to go for the Framework 13 Pro, seriously consider a refurbed M1 or M2 as your machine.
-I know I wished M3s were supported with Asahi cause I think I would have gone that route.)
+I still think this is the best laptop Apple has ever made, and despite the evolutionary improvements in their line this thing is still strong, and there is that part of me that wishes I’d replaced the battery and thrown Asahi Linux on it for use as a daily driver (in fact, if you are thinking of a Linux laptop and don’t want to go for the Framework 13 Pro or such, seriously consider a refurbed M1 or M2 as your machine.
+I know I wished M3s were supported with Asahi cause I think I would have gone that route rather than splashed out on an M4.)
+(Update: For $200-ish SGD, I replaced the battery on this thing and it’s reborn.
+Handing it over to a good friend for her nephews and nieces who need a machine, but quite honestly this machine would still be killer running Asahi or something even now.)

 Lenovo M10 Portable LCD Panel